Introductory Note:

 Rocketship Empires 1936

-Rules for Pulp Action and Space Adventures
+Rules for Pulp Action and Space

 in a World War II Era Space Opera